 - Post-grad interest – Borrowers can request paying interest only on the loan for at least 12 months.

-Company Reputation And Customer Service
+Sallie Mae's Reputation & Customer Service

 Sallie Mae may not offer student refinancing loans, but they are at the top of the list due to their many products that are available to students.